 Tcl_Main and therefore all applications based upon it, like tclsh, use Tcl_GetStdChannel to initialize the standard channels to their default values.
 See Tcl_StandardChannels for more information.

-Tcl_Main then defines in its master interpreter the Tcl variables argc, argv, argv0, and tcl_interactive, as described in the documentation for tclsh.
+In either mode, Tcl_Main will define in its master interpreter the Tcl variables argc, argv, argv0, and tcl_interactive, as described in the documentation for tclsh.

 When it has finished its own initialization, but before it processes commands, Tcl_Main calls the procedure given by the appInitProc argument.
-This procedure provides a “hook” for the application to perform its own initialization of the interpreter created by Tcl_Main, such as defining application-specific commands.
-The application initialization routine might also call Tcl_SetStartupScript to (re-)set the file and encoding to be used as a startup script.
+This procedure provides a ``hook'' for the application to perform its own initialization of the interpreter created by Tcl_Main, such as defining application-specific commands.
 The procedure must have an interface that matches the type Tcl_AppInitProc:

-When the appInitProc is finished, Tcl_Main calls Tcl_GetStartupScript to determine what startup script has been requested, if any.
+When the appInitProc is finished, Tcl_Main enters one of its two modes.
 If a startup script has been provided, Tcl_Main attempts to evaluate it.
 Otherwise, interactive mode begins with examination of the variable tcl_rcFileName in the master interpreter.
 If that variable exists and holds the name of a readable file, the contents of that file are evaluated in the master interpreter.
 Then interactive operations begin, with prompts and command evaluation results written to the standard output channel, and commands read from the standard input channel and then evaluated.
 The prompts written to the standard output channel may be customized by defining the Tcl variables tcl_prompt1 and tcl_prompt2 as described in the documentation for tclsh.
 The prompts and command evaluation results are written to the standard output channel only if the Tcl variable tcl_interactive in the master interpreter holds a non-zero integer value.

 Tcl_SetMainLoop allows setting an event loop procedure to be run.
 This allows, for example, Tk to be dynamically loaded and set its event loop.
 The event loop will run following the startup script.
 If you are in interactive mode, setting the main loop procedure will cause the prompt to become fileevent based and then the loop procedure is called.
 When the loop procedure returns in interactive mode, interactive operation will continue.
 The main loop procedure must have an interface that matches the type Tcl_MainLoopProc: